Jacksepticeye: Early life and education

-Seán William McLoughlin was born on 7 February 1990 in Cloghan, County Offaly, Ireland, the youngest of five children to John (c.
+Seán William McLoughlin was born on 7 February 1990, the youngest of five children to John (c.
 1936 – 27 January 2021) and Florrie McLoughlin.
-He was raised in Cloghan and also lived for a time in Banagher.
-His father worked for the ESB and his mother worked a number of jobs before becoming a carer for his grandmother.
-McLoughlin began playing video games at the age of seven, and as a child he spent time playing on the Nintendo Game Boy in a neighbourhood treehouse, later describing how he found a sense of belonging in the games.
-He was given his "Jack Septic Eye" nickname after a childhood accident during a football match in which he injured his eye.
+He was raised in Cloghan in County Offaly, Ireland and also lived for a time in Banagher.
+His father worked for the Electricity Supply Board and his mother worked a number of jobs before she became a care-giver for his grandmother.
+McLoughlin began playing video games at the age of seven and as a child he spent time playing on the Nintendo Game Boy in a neighbourhood treehouse, later describing how he found a sense of belonging in games.
+As a child, he was often called Jack, a common nickname for Seán in Ireland.
+He was then given his nickname "Jack Septic Eye" after a childhood accident during a football match in which he injured his eye.

 When he was 18, McLoughlin and his family moved to a cabin in Ballycumber.
 McLoughlin studied music technology and production at Limerick Institute of Technology.
 In the third year of the degree, McLoughlin decided to drop out and return home to Ballycumber.
-He then moved to an apartment in Athlone, County Westmeath in 2014, where he studied hotel management at Athlone Institute of Technology, earning a Bachelor of Arts degree.
-He lived in Athlone until 2017, when he moved to Brighton, England.
-Among the reasons for the move were the city's strong LGBTQ and vegan communities, and concerns about personal privacy after fans found his home in Athlone.
+He then moved to an apartment in Athlone, County Westmeath, in 2014 where he studied hotel management at the Athlone Institute of Technology, earning a Bachelor of Arts (Honours) degree.
+He lived in Athlone until 2017 when he moved to Brighton, England.
+Among the reasons for the move were the city's strong LGBTQ and vegan communities, and privacy concerns after fans found his home in Athlone.

 Internet career

-McLoughlin started uploading videos to YouTube under the name "jacksepticeye" in December 2012, initially doing voice impressions before switching to making gameplay content.
-In 2013, he was mentioned in a PewDiePie video, causing him to go from 2,500 subscribers to 15,000 in four days.
+McLoughlin started uploading videos to YouTube under the name "jacksepticeye" in December 2012, initially focusing on voice impressions before transitioning to gameplay content.
+In 2013, he was mentioned in a PewDiePie video, causing his channel to go from 2,500 subscribers to 15,000 in four days.
 Due to the success of his channel, McLoughlin was able to make it his full-time job by May 2014.
-That July, his channel had over 57 million views, having 800,000 subscribers at the time, and by August of the same year he had hit a million subscribers.
+In August of the same year he hit a million subscribers, and by the end of the year he had reached 1.5 million.
 By February 2015, the channel had reached one billion views and 3.2 million subscribers.
-The following year he gained another six million subscribers.
-In January 2016, he was one of the initial YouTubers signed under PewDiePie's multi-channel network, Revelmode.
-That year, he co-hosted South by Southwest's annual SXSW Gaming Awards.
+The following year, he gained another six million subscribers.
+In January 2016, he was one of the initial YouTubers signed under PewDiePie's multi-channel network Revelmode.
+That year, he co-hosted South by Southwest's annual SXSW Gaming Awards, and appeared in the 2016 YouTube Rewind.